Meet The Opposition | Accrington Stanley

 celebration

-As Newport County prepare to take on Accrington Stanley, we take a closer look at Saturday’s opposition.
+As Newport County prepare to travel to Accrington Stanley, we take a closer look at Tuesday night's opponents.

 What’s their story?